 How to Get to There

-From I-805, take either the El Cajon Boulevard or University Avenue exits and go west.
-The neighborhood is roughly bounded by Balboa Park on the south, I-805 on the east, El Cajon Boulevard on the north and Florida Street on the west.
+From I-805, take either the El Cajon Blvd. or University Ave. exits and go west.
+The neighborhood is roughly bounded by Balboa Park on the south, I-805 on the east, El Cajon Blvd. on the north and Florida St. on the west.